Consortium led by Safaricom wins Ethiopian operating licence | Business

 - Ethiopia

-Ethiopia's telecommunications regulator awarded an operating licence to a consortium led by Kenya's Safaricom and Japan's Sumitomo, Brooke Taye, a senior adviser at the finance ministry, told Reuters.
+Ethiopia's telecommunications regulator awarded one operating licence to a consortium led by Kenya's Safaricom and Japan's Sumitomo, Brook Taye, a senior adviser at the finance ministry, said on Saturday.

-The total licence fee from the consortium was $850 million, Taye told Reuters.
+The consortium, which includes Vodacom, Vodafone, and British development finance agency CDC Group, paid $850 million for the licence, Brook said.
 South Africa's MTN had also bid for a licence.
+Africa's second-most populous country is hoping that the opening of one of the world's last major closed telecoms markets will create millions of online job opportunities.

+As as as the licence fee, the consortium plans to invest up to $8.5 billion in infrastructure among other areas, Brook said, adding that it was expected to create between 1 and 1.5 million jobs.
+The operator will begin with 4G services, Brook said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)